 • Ultimately, the only value of the past is what it has made of you today.
 The value of your outer experiences is what they have made for you inside.

 • God is a participant with you.
 He gave you free will to decide what to experience.
 Along the way, He gets to experience your experience.
-And, He is the force moving reality after you have chosen it.
+And, He is the force moving reality, not only after you have chosen it, but also before you have committed to it.

 Reflection: As you look back, do so with the realization you have accomplished things, experienced realities, and incorporated qualities into your being.
 If you look into your past with worry, regret, sorrow, criticism, hostility, or resentment, you are allowing your unpleasant experiences to hold you in a restricting grip.
 Let go to free yourself to learn their lessons and move on.
 Holding on to the negative affects your health and attitude.
 It is natural to wish, sometimes very strongly if the mistake was a big one, to have lived those moments differently.
 Go with those feelings in order to forgive yourself (and possibly others involved), and also to process the experience in order to learn and become a new, and better, person for the future.
 But do not dwell, doing so could crystallize the negative in your soul.
 If you just can’t seem to get a handle on what would have been the ideal action or reaction, then let it go entirely, with the sure knowledge you will be given (or give yourself) the opportunity to experience the lesson in the future.